Introduction to 'Creating your marketing strategy'

 - TV and radio ads

-- Sponsorship – For example, an event or local sports team
+- Sponsorship – For example, an event or local sports team.

-Online channels include:
+Online channels

-- Social media
+- Social media – like Instagram, TikTok and LinkedIn.

-- Content marketing – Blogs, articles, and other web-based content
+- Content marketing – Blogs, articles, and other web-based content.

 - Search Marketing – From ‘pay-per-click’ ads on search engines to keeping your site in the top search results